w3c/opentrack-cg/spec/model/overview.md

 ### Qualification Criteria

-**Qualification Criteria** are the requirements for the competitor to pass the round.
-Qualification may be based on the *finishing position* or by *best time*.
+**Qualification Criteria** are the requirements for the competitor to pass a qualification round.
+Qualification may be based on the *finishing position* or by *performance*.

 | Property | Description | Value Type |
 |:-------- |:----------- |:---------- |